 Christopher L. Holloway

-Here we report on the testing and measurements of an intra-volume ad hoc array concept suitable for public-safety communications in buildings.
-The overall concept is to use randomly located (or arbitrarily placed) wireless devices in a coordinated manner in order to increase the radio-frequency signal level at otherwise unreachable locations.
-A typical ad hoc network is limited to a coverage area achieved by the useable coverage of single nodes.
-We seek to extend the radio-frequency coverage by using two or more nodes as elements of an ad hoc phased array.
-The measurements results presented here, collected in real-world environments, along with simulations, based on real-world data, demonstrate that the ad hoc array technique can provide useful gain, up to 10 dB with only four elements.
-Both the measurements also indicate a typical gain of 2 dB to 6 dB using only two elements.
-Analysis of the phase indicates a phase alignment of ± 45° achieves within 1 dB of the maximum.
+Here we report on the testing and measurements of the ad hoc array concept in buildings.
+The overall concept is to use randomly located or placed wireless devices in a coordinated manner in order to increase the radio frequency signal at otherwise unreachable locations.
+A typical ad hoc network is limited to coverage area achieved by the useable coverage of single nodes.
+We seek to extend the radio frequency coverage by using two or more nodes as elements of an ad hoc array.
+Previous simulations and theoretical analysis have suggested the benefits of the array concept; these measurements in real-world environments demonstrate that the ad hoc array technique can provide meaningful gain, up to 10 dB with only four elements.
+The measurements also indicate a typical gain of 2 dB to 6 dB using only two elements.

-An Intra-Volume Ad Hoc Array Concept for Improved Public-Safety Communications, IEEE Transactions on Wireless Communications, [online], https://tsapps.nist.gov/publication/get_pdf.cfm?pub_id=905779
+An Intra-Volume Ad Hoc Array Concept for Improved Public-Safety Communications, Technical Note (NIST TN), National Institute of Standards and Technology, Gaithersburg, MD, [online], https://doi.org/10.6028/NIST.TN.1553

 (Accessed December 10, 2023)